 Physical chemists at Emory perform experiments and calculations to get at the heart of the structure, reactivity, dynamics, and energetics of matter.
-We study a wide range of systems, from interstellar ions to solar cells to cell membranes, through precise measurements and advanced calculations.
-The data produced are converted into the concepts that shape how chemists see the world and into ideas for tomorrow's technology.
+We study a wide range of systems - from interstellar ions to solar cells to cell membranes - through precise measurements and advanced calculations.
+The data produced in our laboratories are converted into concepts that shape how chemists see the world as well as into ideas for next-generation technology.

 *Groups marked with an asterisk are accepting graduate students.